-As you can see, this model distributes the credit evenly between the first and last touch, and evenly again between any points in between, thus providing us with the U/bathtub shape that the alternate names hint at.
+As you can see, this model distributes the credit evenly between the first and last touch and evenly again between any points in between, thus providing us with the U/bathtub shape that the alternate names hint at.

 Custom attribution models

 Custom attribution models are considered an advanced marketing tactic.
-With any sort of custom marketing attribution model, the marketer in charge is solely responsible for crediting the given touchpoints based on their goals and which analytics are most important to them.
+With any custom marketing attribution model, the marketer in charge is solely responsible for crediting the given touchpoints based on their goals and which analytics are most important to them.

 A custom attribution model is the most difficult strategy, but it can yield some impressive results for your attribution tracking needs.
 Nonetheless, any marketer attempting this strategy will need to be confident in their abilities.